BS in Education & Human Development

 Human development is an applied form of developmental psychology focused on how people grow, develop, and adapt to life’s stages from birth through old age.
 Students will learn about child, adolescent, and adult development by studying and applying theories of cognitive, social, emotional, physical, and cultural development.
 They will also consider sociological perspectives of human development and the impact of ecological systems on development.

 Students will be introduced to a range of potential careers including those as educators, mental health counselors, youth justice advocates, Deaf education support specialists, child policy analysts and researchers, and educational designers and social entrepreneurs.
-Students interested in pursuing teacher licensure or earning a license in school or mental health counseling are encouraged to speak with their academic advisors early about their interest and pursue a related specialization prior to their junior year and may be eligible for preferred admission into one of our several master’s degree licensure programs.
+Students interested in pursuing teacher licensure or earning a license in school or mental health counseling are encouraged to speak with their academic advisors early about their interest and pursue a related specialization prior to their junior year.
+They also may be eligible for preferred admission into one of our several master’s degree licensure programs and bachelor’s-to-master’s sequential degrees.

 Learning Outcomes